bahrus/custom-enhancements/README.md

 I propose:

 1. The base Event object gets an additional property:  "enhInfo", which is where we pass in the enhancementInfo registry definition.
-2. The base Enhancement class has a method "channelEvent" that is a simple wrapper around "dispatchEvent" of the element that the enhancement adorns, but inserts enhInfo object into the event.
+2. The base Enhancement class has a method "channelEvent" that is a simple wrapper around "dispatchEvent" of the element that the enhancement adorns, but inserts enhInfo object into the event. channelEvent would dispatch both from the enhancement class instance *as well as* the enhancedElement it is enhancing.

 ## How custom elements can opt in